-Refer to the Spare Parts, Kits and Accessories section section to order Robotiq 2-Finger Adaptive Robot Gripper replacement parts.
+Refer to the Spare Parts, Kits and Accessories section to order Robotiq 2-Finger Adaptive Gripper replacement parts.

-Always turn off robot and Gripper power supply before doing maintenance operations on the Gripper.
+Always turn off the robot and the gripper power supply before performing any maintenance operations.

-- 1. Remove and clean the Gripper following instructions from the Gripper cleaning section. - 2.
-Remove the worn fingertip by removing the M5 screws with the 4 mm hex key; make sure not to mislay the 2 mm indexing pins. - 3.
-Clean the fingertip holder and dry thoroughly. - 4.
-Insert the new fingertip by inserting the indexing pin in the fingertip holder. - 5.
-Fix the fingertip using the provided M5-0.5 x 8 mm socket head cap screws, apply low strength threadlocker to the M5 screw threads. - 6.
-Repeat for remaining finger.
+- 1 Remove and clean the gripper following instructions from the Gripper cleaning section. - 2 Remove the worn fingertip by removing the M5 screw with the 4 mm hex key; make sure not to mislay the 2 mm dowel pins. - 3 Clean the fingertip holder and dry thoroughly. - 4 Insert the new fingertip by inserting the dowel pins in the fingertip holder. - 5 Secure the fingertip using the provided M5 screw, apply low strength threadlocker to the M5 screw threads. - 6 Repeat for remaining finger.

-7.4.
+6.4.
 Overhaul